Gokulopez/AIND-projects/AIND-Planning/README.md

 ## Synopsis

 This project includes skeletons for the classes and functions needed to solve deterministic logistics planning problems for an Air Cargo transport system using a planning search agent.
-With progression search algorithms like those in the navigation problem from lecture, optimal plans for each problem will be computed.
-Unlike the navigation problem, there is no simple distance heuristic to aid the agent.
+With progression search algorithms like those in navigation problems, optimal plans for each problem will be computed.
+There is no simple distance heuristic to aid the agent.
-Instead, you will implement domain-independent heuristics.
+Instead, I implemented domain-independent heuristics.

 ![Progression air cargo search](images/Progression.PNG)